w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 -------------------------------------------
 <div class="ednote">

-The WCAG2ICT Task Force has added draft guidance for all of the Level A and AA success criteria (SC)  that are new in WCAG 2.1.
+The WCAG2ICT Task Force has added draft guidance for all of the Level A and AA success criteria (SC) in WCAG 2.1.
 There are placeholders for new WCAG 2.2 level A and AA success criteria, labeled with, "This section is to be developed by the WCAG2ICT Task Force."
 This guidance will be delivered in a later draft.</div>

 The sections that follow are organized according to the principles, guidelines, and success criteria from WCAG 2.
 The text of each success criterion from WCAG 2 is copied as quoted text.
 Following that, the WCAG2ICT guidance is provided.
 The WCAG2ICT guidance can be found in the sections where the headings begin with "Applying..." to highlight that this is the content specific to this document.